 To protect your health you should ensure there is a CO detector in the same room as the boiler.
 Make sure it is somewhere it is easy to check and keep a close eye on it.

-Warm understands the potentially hazards that boilers can cause.
+Warm understand the potential hazards that boilers can cause.
 If you have any concerns about your appliance or would like to arrange boiler servicing to make sure it is safe this summer, please contact us.
 We will help you to find an engineer quickly.